Enabling Low-Latency Machine learning on Radiation-Hard FPGAs with hls4ml: Conclusion

 \section{Conclusion}

 The increasing data rates and harsh radiation environments of future high-energy physics experiments necessitate the development of novel, on-detector machine learning solutions using FPGAs.
-This paper presents the first end-to-end demonstration of such a system, using the specific data compression challenge of the LHCb Upgrade II PicoCal calorimeter as a testing-ground.
+This paper presents an end-to-end demonstration of such a system, using the specific data compression challenge of the LHCb Upgrade II PicoCal calorimeter as a testing-ground.

-We have successfully delivered on a three-fold contribution.
+We have delivered a three-fold contribution.
 First, we developed a lightweight autoencoder that effectively compresses the 32-sample detector pulse shapes into a compact, two-dimensional latent space while preserving the critical information needed for physics reconstruction.
 Second, we performed a hardware-aware optimization of the model, using quantization to create a highly efficient fixed-point representation with a negligible loss in physics performance.
 Third, and most significantly, we developed a new backend for the \texttt{hls4ml} library, enabling for the first time the automatic deployment of ML models on radiation-hard Microchip PolarFire FPGAs via the SmartHLS compiler.

 Our synthesis results for the target PolarFire FPGA confirm that the implementation is highly efficient.
-It achieves an inference latency of just 25~ns and a throughput of 40~MHz, meeting the stringent requirements of the LHCb front-end system.
-The design utilizes a minimal fraction of the device's resources ($\approx25–30\%$ of logic and less than 10\% of DSPs for 8 channels).
+An inference latency as low as 25~ns can be acheived, along with a throughput of 40~MHz, meeting the stringent requirements of the LHCb front-end system.
+The design also utilizes a minimal fraction of the device's resources.
 This efficiency allows the model to reside entirely within the FPGA's inherently radiation-hard logic fabric, providing a robust solution for this use case without the need for complex mitigation schemes.

-This work transforms a challenging data compression problem into a demonstrated reality.
-The development of the open-source \texttt{hls4ml}-SmartHLS backend, in particular, provides a lasting contribution to the scientific community, paving the way for a new wave of intelligent, radiation-hard detector systems at the frontiers of science.
+This work helps transform a challenging data compression problem into a demonstrated reality.
+The development of the open-source \texttt{hls4ml}-SmartHLS backend, in particular, provides a lasting contribution to the scientific community, facilitating the adoption of intelligent edge computing in radiation hard environments.
 Future work will focus on expanding the backend's layer support to broaden its applicability for the community.